deepak786/Random-Thought-Firebase/README.md

 Download your serviceAccountKey from Firebase Project under **settings/Service Accounts** tab and then click on **Generate new private key** button

 ## script.js
-copy your database url and replace with https://thoughts-sample.firebaseio.com
+copy your database url and replace at https://thoughts-sample.firebaseio.com